xyproto/mode/README.md

-# editormode
+# mode

-Select an editor mode based on a given filename
+* Detect an editor mode based on a given filename
+* Detect an editor mode based on the given contents

+### General info

+* License: BSD3
+* Version: 0.1.0